Jabbasnik/trustless-file-server/README.md

 ### Examples

-*The example responses below are based on the file `icons_rgb_circle.png` provided with the specification as a test case*
+*The example responses below are based on the file `pug-in-space.jpg`*

 #### GET /hashes

-This endpoint should return a json list of the merkle hashes and number of 1KB pieces of the files this server is serving.
+This endpoint returns a json list of the merkle hashes and number of 1KB pieces of the files this server is serving.
 In our case this will be a singleton array.

 Example:
 ```sh